gracelang/language/standardPrelude/standard.md

 ## Iteration and ***for*** loops

-Collections implement the type [`Collection⟦T⟧`](#common-abstractions) and thus implement the internal and external iterator patterns.
+Collections implement the type [`Collection⟦T⟧`](#common-abstractions), and thus implement the internal and external iterator patterns.
-These patterns which provide for iteration through a collection of elements of type `T`, one element at a time.
+These patterns provide for iteration through a collection of elements of type `T`, one element at a time.
 The method `do(_)` and its variant `do(_)separatedBy(_)` implement internal iterators, while the method `iterator` returns an